nturley/netlistsvg/README.md

 ## Generating `input_json_file` with Yosys

-[Yosys from Clifford Wolf](https://github.com/cliffordwolf/yosys) can be used to generate the `input_json_file` using [the `write_json` command](http://www.clifford.at/yosys/cmd_json.html).
+[Yosys from Claire Wolf](https://github.com/yosyshq/yosys) can be used to generate the `input_json_file` using [the `write_json` command](https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/write_json.html).

-Unless you are doing something special you will want to use [the `prep` command](http://www.clifford.at/yosys/cmd_prep.html).
+Unless you are doing something special you will want to use [the `prep` command](https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/prep.html).
 Some examples are provided below and you can find some runnable examples which go from Verilog to diagrams in the [examples directory](./examples) (with example Makefile).

 #### Generate top level diagram